wesleyegberto/emulators/chip8/README.md

 ### Display

-The implementation can be created from [RCA COSMAC VIP CDP18S711 Instruction Manual](./docs/RCA COSMAC VIP CDP18S711 Instruction Manual.pdf), page 13.
+The implementation can be created from [RCA COSMAC VIP CDP18S711 Instruction Manual](./docs/RCA%20COSMAC%20VIP%20CDP18S711%20Instruction%20Manual.pdf), page 13.

 Chip-8 language used a 64x32 pixel monochrome display and it draws graphics on screen through the use of sprites.

 A sprite is a group of bytes which are a binary representation of the desired picture.
-Sprites may be up to 15 bytes (1 byte wide and t most 5 bytes high), for a possible sprite size of 8x15.
+Sprites may be up to 15 bytes (1 byte wide and at most 5 bytes high), for a possible sprite size of 8x15.

 The sprite is positioned at screen with the format of MxN: